ioBroker/ioBroker.admin/README.md

 * (bluefox) Working on Json-Custom-Components
 * (foxriver76) on js-controller updater correctly determines the ip of slave hosts
 * (foxriver76) removed "@iobroker/types" from production dependencies

-### 7.0.1 (2024-06-10)
-* (bluefox) Because of the breaking change in GUI components, the GUI was updated.
-Users will see no difference, but developers should check their packages.
-* (bluefox) Rewritten many GUI components to TypeScript
-* (foxriver76) Added support for the adapter's auto-update option.
-New version of js-controller required.
-* (bluefox) GUI was re-written to typescript to 100%
-* (bluefox) Shows only installed adapters in the adapter tab or first 100 adapters

 ## License
 The MIT License (MIT)